hellbound1337/message-cleaner-archive/README.md

 # Warning

-Clear Messages is against the Discord and Powercord ToS and i don't condone using it.
+Message Cleaner is against the Discord and Powercord ToS and i don't condone using it.

 This plugin was made purely for educational purposes.
 You hold the responsibility of your account being terminated.